schmidtl4/FinalProject_GettingCleaningData/README.md

 2. Loading the data into R
 3. Merging several datasets
 4. Selecting the relevant columns
+5. Replace numeric values for the activities with more readable labels.
-5. Renaming columns for clarity and organizing ("tidying") the data appropriately.
+6. Renaming columns for clarity and organizing ("tidying") the data appropriately.
-6. Summarizing and calculating the values required for output.
+7. Summarizing and calculating the values required for output.
-7. Saving the final results file locally.
+8. Saving the final results file locally.

 These steps are documented in the run_analysis.R script in this repository.